tronross/LightBnB/README.md

 SELECT * FROM properties
 WHERE city = 'Edmonton';
 ```
-To explore the database via the app, quit psql, change to the `LightBnB_WebApp-master` directory and install the dependencies:
+To explore the database via the app, quit `psql`, change to the `LightBnB_WebApp-master` directory and install the dependencies:
 ```
 \q
 cd LightBnB_WebApp-master